-A Girl is disappointed that the Waif Club theory did not pan out in "Game of Thrones" Season 6, Episode 8, "No One."
+A Girl is disappointed that "Game of Thrones" Season 6, Episode 8, "No One."
 However, this Girl is very glad Arya Stark is finally done trying to be No One, and now on her way back home.
 Westeros needs 00Stark's particular set of skills in the wars to come.
 Farewell, it seems, Jaqen H'ghar.
 You had terrible taste in assistants and assassination targets.
 But bye.

 "No One" was an hour filled with revenge, betrayal, and Cersei Lannister's mic drop line, "I choose violence" -- which had the unfortunate timing to air on the same day as the most deadly attack in the U.S. since 9/11.
 Fantasy violence = badass.
 Real violence = just bad.